 Extra-virgin coconut oil with its powerful polyphenols and lauric and capric acid is often recommended as both an osteoarthritis and rheumatoid arthritis treatment.

 In fact, this study found that the polyphenolic fraction of virgin coconut oil specifically protected against the expression of inflammatory genes like COX-2, iNOS, TNF-a and IL-6 that are involved in producing arthritic pain.

 Full of important fatty acids that your body needs to function properly, a powerful anti-inflammatory and even excellent for weight loss, extra-virgin coconut oil like this one I use is a superfood worth taking daily, either by the spoonful or in a smoothie recipe like this.

-Far more than just a garnished, parsley is great in smoothies and for the purpose of treating arthritis it contains some powerful nutrition.
+Far more than just a garnished, parsley is great in healthy green smoothies and for the purpose of treating arthritis it contains some powerful nutrition.

 This dark green herb is high in vitamin K for proper calcium metabolism, antioxidant vitamin C, beta-carotene, quercetin and other flavonoids and potent anti-inflammatory volatile oils like myristicin.

 Carrots are used in traditional Chinese medicine for painful joints and are believed to assist in healing the ligaments and bringing relief for joint pain.

 Chock-full of powerful antioxidants, vitamins and minerals, carrots are also an excellent alkalizer of your body, helping to reduce acidic conditions that promote inflammation.

 Always look for organic carrots where possible as this root vegetable absorbs both good and bad from the ground it’s grown in.
 Fortunately carrots aren’t usually that much more for organic and well worth looking for.